-Aesthetic experience does matter, especially in the pre-onboarding stage.
+Aesthetic experience does matter, and it starts mattering as early as the pre-onboarding stage.
 The theme and tone of the app should provide people with a sense of place, giving them a satisfying, inviting, approachable, and meaningful experience.
-It has to do with the choice of colors, imagery, and tone, and it all also should match the intent of the app.
+The choice of colors, imagery, and tone should all match the intent of the app.

 Example: MySugr, a management diabetes app, uses humor to make content stick.

 It has a diabetes monster that kind of jumps around and jokes.
 Some people love it, while others consider it a mockery.
-So that's where we go back to personalization as well.
+That's where personalization comes into play.

 Example: Noon, just as you start, tells you how many other people are successful through their app.

-So, all of a sudden, you feel part of a much larger community without actually knowing or being digitally connected to those people in any possible way.
+So, all of a sudden, you feel part of a much larger community without actually knowing or being digitally connected to those people.
 And that’s great because not everyone wants that extra digital connection.